Skip to main content

 Frequently Asked Questions

 aircraft parts companies search differently from the rest of aviation.
-The buyers are procurement leads, maintenance teams, distributors, and aftermarket buyers, the searches revolve around parts, PMA, aftermarket, and application-intent searches, and the page needs to prove inventory confidence, application fit, turnaround clarity, and aftermarket credibility early.
+The people you are reaching are procurement leads, maintenance teams, distributors, and aftermarket procurement teams, the searches revolve around parts, PMA, aftermarket, and application-intent searches, and the page needs to prove inventory confidence, application fit, turnaround clarity, and aftermarket credibility early.
 A generic aviation page misses that specificity and usually ranks for the wrong terms.

 The sector hub should own the broad commercial term, then the child pages should own the narrower service intent.
 From there, supporting articles should answer the comparison and research questions that show up before RFQs, stock enquiries, and distributor conversations.